withinoneyear/my-account-app/Solution_Plan.md

 1. user clicks to unlock
 2. frontend calls api to send verification code
 3. user enters verification code
 4. frontend sends verification code to backend
-5. frontend calls api to get sensitive data with the token
+5. frontend calls api to get sensitive data
 6. sensitive ui is rendered with the data returned
 7. frontend shows error and lock if api call fails